 To advise and advocate for park and recreation opportunities for a growing Tigard.

 Download the PRAB Bylaws

 The board meets the second Monday of each month at 7 p.m.
 These meetings are open to the public.

 The City of Tigard has updated the community's Park System Master Plan

-- Participate in budget committee meetings and advocate for the needs of parks and recreation in the annual budget process.
+- Participate in budget committee meetings and advocate for the needs of parks, park maintenance, and recreation in the annual budget process.